kinoraw/kinoraw_tools/README.md

     sudo apt-get install libimage-exiftool-perl

 it is suposed to work fine with windows and mac.
 Some feedback with steps to acomplish this will be apreciated.

+changelog:

+change default settings for automarkers.
+Now it is off by default.